 He is the author and editor of books and articles on a range of subjects in the areas of Septuagint and Biblical Studies.
 His translation of the Septuagint of Genesis was published in A New English Translation of the Septuagint (Oxford University Press, 2007).
 He is currently preparing the critical edition of 4 Maccabees for the Göttingen Septuaginta series and the volume on Genesis for the Society of Biblical Literature Commentary on the Septuagint series, for which he also serves as a Joint-Editor-in-Chief.

 He has received research grants from the Social Sciences and Humanities Research Council of Canada, the Akademie der Wissenschaften zu Göttingen, the Skirball Foundation, the Lilly Foundation, and the Priscilla and Stanford Reid Trust.

-Inquiries regarding the Master of Arts in Biblical Studies at TWU should be directed to Melissa Reed, Associate Director of Graduate Admissions.
+Inquiries regarding the Master of Arts in Biblical Studies at TWU should be directed to the Director of Admissions: School of Graduate Studies.

 ACTS students and MABIB program students at TWU may take courses, specialize, and conduct thesis research in the area of Septuagint Studies.
 See course outlines for a Septuagint Studies specialization in the Master of Theological Studies (MTS) and Master of Theology (MTh) programs at ACTS.

 If you wish to be notified when new content is available, please subscribe to the channel.

 International Organization for Septuagint and Cognate Studies: http://ccat.sas.upenn.edu/ioscs/

 Become a Member of the IOSCS or Renew Your Membership: http://ccat.sas.upenn.edu/ioscs/membership/

 The John William Wevers Prize in Septuagint Studies: http://ccat.sas.upenn.edu/ioscs/prize.html